Yaishnavi/AutoGan/README.md

 5. [NAT: Neural Architecture Transformer for Accurate and Compact Architectures](https://arxiv.org/abs/1910.14488)
 6. [Learning Transferable Architectures for Scalable Image Recognition](https://arxiv.org/abs/1707.07012)

-## Review on Reproducibility of the paper
+## Review

 AutoGAN is published at ICCV 2019 with 15 citations so far.
+As per the guidlines in [A Step Toward Quantifying Independently Reproducible Machine Learning Research](https://arxiv.org/abs/1909.06674), the features of the paper are listed below.

 | Features | Comments|
 | -- | --|